simona-degiorgi/northern-nigeria-language-mapping/README.md

 ## Limitations

 1. Coverage is **humanitarian, not geographic**: 131 of 774 LGAs, six of 36
    states, selected because a crisis response was active.
+Kano — the most populous northern state and the historic centre of Hausa — is absent, as is Kaduna.
 2. Five Borno LGAs were **inaccessible** to the survey, not empty.
 3. State-level figures are **unweighted by population**.
 4. Language categories have **uneven granularity**: some entries are single